ccheung62/Android4SymbolMath/README.md

 * [x] User picks the diffculity they want
 * [x] A page that generates question based on their preference
 * [x] Settings
-    * daily goals
+    * Change daily goals
-    * changing username/ password
+    * Change username/ password

 Optional Nice-to-have Stories